-As we have seen, high-precision arithmetic facilities are indispensable for a growing body of numerically demanding applications spanning numerous disciplines, ranging from dynamical systems and experimental mathematics to computational physics.
+As we have seen, high-precision arithmetic facilities are indispensable for a growing body of numerically demanding applications spanning numerous disciplines, especially applications in mathematical physics.
 Software for performing such computations, and tools for converting scientific codes to use this software, are in general more efficient, robust and useable than they were in the past.
-Yet it is clear, from these examples and other experiences, that the presently available tools still have a long ways to go.
+Yet it is clear, from these examples and other experiences, that the presently available tools still have a long way to go.

 Even commercial packages, which in general are significantly more complete than open software packages, could use some improvements.
 For example, a recent study by the present authors and Richard Crandall of Mordell-Tornheim-Witten sums, which arise in mathematical physics, required numerical values of derivatives of polylogarithms with respect to the order.
-Our version of Maple did not offer this functionality, and while our version of Mathematica attempted to evaluate these derivatives, the execution was rather slow and did not return the expected number of correct digits [7].
+Our version of Maple did not offer this functionality, and while our version of Mathematica attempted to evaluate these derivatives, the execution was rather slow and did not return the expected number of correct digits [90].